haixiaolu/Total-Sales-Revenue/README.md

 ## The approaches and problems that I had along the way

 I	did	try	to	use	model	stacking	to	improve	my	model	performance	when	I	built	my	base model.
 I	updated	seven	different	models	based	my	base	model.
-Although,	I	made	a	few adjustments	and	it	improved	my	scores	from	0.96	to	0.89.
-I	guess	I	don’t	have	any	secret sauce	based	on	my	Kaggle	scores	since	my	score	wasn’t	that	great.
-However,	My	best performing	model	is	using	backward	stepwise	to	find	the	features	that	related	most.
+Although,I	made	a	few adjustments	and	it	improved	my	scores	from	0.96	to	0.89.
+My	best performing	model	is	using	backward	stepwise	to	find	the	features	that	related	most.
 I adjusted	my	model	so	many	times.

 - My	first	approach was using	all	the	features	built	the base	model,	and	I	used	stepwise	regression	to	automatically	filter	out	less	important features.
 Then,	I	compared	my	base	model	and	stepwise	regression model to	see	which	one	was	performing	better.

 - My	second	approach was	using	cross-validation	and	resampling, such	as	during	my	lasso	regression	and	partinal least squares	modeling,	I	used nfolds	and number of resampling to	train	my	model.

 - My	third	approach was	adding	new	features	to the	data	set	and	using	both	first	and	second approaches	repeatly	to	train	my	models.
 I	had